 - Pet urine, feces, and dander are all allergens.
 Unfortunately this means that symptoms can develop even when a pet is not around.

 - Pollen is undoubtedly one of the most common allergens.
 Pollen comes from trees, grasses, and weeds and is a commonly occurring airborne particle present during particular times of the year.

 Montelukast (Singulair) is a leukotriene modifier that helps to control the immune response during an allergic reaction.
-A highly effective treatment, it may lead to suicidal thoughts in rare cases.
+It’s a highly effective treatment; however, it may lead to suicidal thoughts in rare cases.

 Immunotherapy, or allergy shots, are given after being tested for allergies.
 Once it is known what you are allergic to, shots can be made that provide tiny amounts of these allergens.
 By giving tiny amounts of the allergens, a gradual reduction in the immune system response is noted.
 Eventually, allergy and asthma symptoms diminish.
 Typically, treatment lasts three to five years.

 The antibodies that are released during an allergic reaction are IgE antibodies.
 When the allergen is experienced again, IgE antibodies will sense the allergen and histamine will be released.
 Anti-immunoglobulin E (IgE) therapy helps to reduce this response.
 Omalizumab (Xolair) is one such therapy.

 To learn more about asthma, enroll in our respiratory therapy CE course: Asthma, As a Disease State, 2nd Edition